lexibank/tlopo/out/vol3/chapter5.md

 <a id="s-2"></a>

 ## 2. Coastal shallows

 The coastal shallows are home to seagrasses and seaweeds and, if there is a reef, to any number of marine plants.
 Seagrasses are those families of Angiosperms (flowering plants) that spend their entire life cycle under water.
 Seaweeds, on the other hand, are algae.

-POc had a generic term for mosses, algaes and seaweeds, namely &ast;lumut or &ast;limut ([§4.6](#s-4-6)).
-Beyond this, comparative lexical material on these plants is thin, and only two further recon- structions are offered here.
+POc had a generic term for mosses, algaes and seaweeds, namely &ast;lumut or &ast;limut (§4.6).
+Beyond this, comparative lexical material on these plants is thin, and only two further reconstructions are offered here.
 Glosses in the sources are vague, often not distinguishing between seagrass and seaweed.
 There are no species identifications.

 The Tawala description below, 'seaweed like kunai grass in appearance', is a reasonable characterisation of seagrasses of the genus Enhalus, which is characterised by long narrow leaves ([Peekel 1984](../references.md#source-Peekel1984): 42-44, [Hviding 2005](../references.md#source-Hviding2005): 13) and this is the (weak) basis for the gloss of PNGOc &ast;domu.